urql-graphql/urql/docs/basics/vue.md

 Calling `refresh` in the above example will execute the query again forcefully, and will skip the cache, since we're passing `requestPolicy: 'network-only'`.

-Furthermore the `executeQuery` method can also be used to programmatically start a query even when `pause` is `true`, which would usually stop all automatic queries.
+Furthermore the `executeQuery` function can also be used to programmatically start a query even when `pause` is set to `true`, which would usually stop all automatic queries.
+This can be used to perform one-off actions, or to set up polling.

 ### Vue Suspense